Test Framework

 Feature Tests

 NOTE: Current feature tests don’t support javascript so interactions with pages that rely on javascript operating may not be possible.
+It is planned in the future to allow interactions with pages that rely on javascript using something like

 .

-Feature tests can be run using
+Feature tests can be run using the following in the root directory of your Zen Cart install.

 composer feature-tests